hed-standard/hed-specification/docs/source/Appendix_B.md

 ### TAG_GROUP_ERROR

 **a.**  A tag has `tagGroup` or `topLevelTagGroup` attribute, but is not enclosed in parentheses.
 **b.**  A tag with the `topLevelTagGroup` does not appear at a HED tag group at the top level in an assembled HED annotation.
+**c.**  Multiple tags with the `topLevelTagGroup` attribute appear in the same top-level tag group.

 See [**3.2.7.2.
 Tag group attributes**](./03_HED_formats.md#3272-tag-group-attributes)
 for additional information on the rules for group errors due to schema attributes.